Innovailable/easy-signaling/README.md

 ## Library

-If you want to include the server in your project install the library with
+If you want to include the server in your project install add the dependency 'easy-signaling' to your package.json.

-    npm install easy-signaling

 The central element of the signaling server is called `Hotel`.
 It contains `Room`s which contain `Guest`s.
 To create a `Hotel` simply type something like